Board of Directors

 Larry P. Alford

-Stephen Knight is currently President & CEO of Loto Inc., and with its wholly-owned Canadian subsidiary Mobilotto Systems, Inc. is developing the capability for lottery operators to offer gaming through mobile devices.
-The objective is to build significant additional revenue streams while developing a more socially responsible framework.
+Prior to First Annapolis, Stephen was President & CEO of Loto Inc., which developed the capability for lottery operators to offer gaming and marketing through mobile devices within a more socially responsible framework.

-From 1998 through 2007, Steve was Senior Vice President of Hudson’s Bay Company, and was accountable for its credit card, gift card, loyalty, and on-line sales programs, and B2B Olympic sales efforts.
-After leaving Hbc, Steve then acted as a special advisor to senior executives interested in building unique integrated capabilities around monetizing customer data in the CRM, loyalty, consumer credit, and retail spaces.
+From 1998 through 2008, Stephen was Senior Vice President of Hudson’s Bay Company, and was accountable for its credit card, gift card, loyalty, on-line sales programs, and B2B Olympic sales efforts.

 Professor Mabury holds a PhD in Agricultural and Environmental Chemistry from the University of California, Davis.
 He first joined the University of Toronto as a faculty member in 1995 and became Director of the Analytical Laboratory for Environmental Science Research and Teaching in 1997.
 Professor Mabury served as Chair of the Department of Chemistry from 2003 until he was appointed to the position of Vice-Provost, Academic Operations on July 1, 2009.